molines/IMHOTEP/eORCA05/Preparing_eORCA05.L75.md

 ## From eORCA05.L75 to eCAOR05.L75 : shifting the grid
-A specific program, written as a new [CDFTOOLS](https://github.com/meom-group/CDFTOOLS), `cdfshif05.f90`, just shift the E-W periodic boundary by 180 degree.
-The program is fair enough to deal with any NEMO input file, provided the name of 'x' and 'y' dimensions are known, and the time dimension (if any) in `UNLIMITED` in the netcdf sense.
+A specific program, written as a new [CDFTOOLS](https://github.com/meom-group/CDFTOOLS), `cdfshift05.f90`, just shift the E-W periodic boundary by 180 degree.
+The progra m is fair enough to dealwith any NEMO input file, provided the name of 'x' and 'y' dimensions are known, and the time dimension (if any) is `UNLIMITED` in the netcdf sense.
 Resulting CAOR05 grid and files  have been successfully tested.
 This was a great step forward for the implementation of phase 2 with AGRIF nest !